 • University of Memphis– BA in History Online

 Child development degrees teach the growth milestones that youth reach from the womb to adulthood at age 18.
 Majors only need basic biology courses.
 Furthermore, students also study kids’ emotions, family relations, and social interactions.
 Employment tracks include parent educator, child life specialist, daycare administrator, and adoption worker.

 • Concordia University St. Paul– Online B.A. in Child Development

 17. Fine Arts

-Fine arts can be a stress-free bachelor’s degree for creative minds because there are few tests and no wrong answers.
-Online students use their home studios to create portfolios of artworks from impressionist to cubist styles based on their passions.
-Artists won’t be starving as animators, graphic designers, illustrators, photographers, and more.
+Fine arts can be a stress-free bachelor’s degree for creative minds.
+For one, there are few tests and no wrong answers.
+Secondly, online students use their home studios to create portfolios of artwork based on their passions.
+Whether they are cubists or ceramists, artists won’t be starving.
+Jobs include:

 • Academy of Art University– Bachelor of Fine Arts (BFA) Online

 • Savannah School of Art & Design– Online B.A. in Sequential Art

 • Lindenwood University– BA in Digital Art Online